 One thing to remember when buying insurance through your MySuper product or super fund is that because the trustees hold the policy rather than you, if you or your estate ever has to make a claim, the trustees are obliged to check that the person making the claim is doing so legitimately.
 Trustees have to make these judgments - it's part of their job - but unfortunately this can sometimes cause problems for the member's dependants who are making the claim.

 To minimise the chance of this happening many super funds have introduced 'binding beneficiary' nominations.
-These lock the fund into paying the insurance benefit to a specific person nominated by the deceased super fund member even if that person is not the person's dependant or immediate family.
+These guide the fund into paying the insurance benefit to a specific person nominated by the deceased super fund member even if that person is not the person's dependant or immediate family.